 | Crown | Violet | Spiritual disconnection | Meditate with amethyst, visualize violet light |

-Use this table as a flexible guide.
+Use this table as a practical guide.
 Pay attention to how you feel and experiment with small, consistent color practices to see what shifts.

 How the West Embraced the Rainbow Chakra Model